 During the Last Passover, Yeshua took bread and broke it.
 He then distributed it to those gathered around the table.
 He said, “Take, eat it all.
 This is my body broken for you.”
 This was a strange thing to say to a group of Jews.
 Next, “He took the cup after they had eaten, saying, “This cup which is poured out for you is the new covenant in My blood.”
 John and the others likely thought this too was pretty strange.
 Why?

-In the Galilee, where John had grown up, young girls dreamed about the man who would one day ask her father for her hand in marriage.
+In Galilee, where John had grown up, young girls dreamed about the man who would ask her father for her hand in marriage one day.
 Not much has changed since those days.
-They likely had mental lists about the qualities they wanted their future husband to have, someone strong, confident, gentle, sincere, and honest.
-A man who would provide her and her children with security, protection from anything that could them.
+They likely had mental lists about the qualities they wanted their future husband to have.
+Someone strong, confident, gentle, sincere, and honest.
+A man who would provide his family with security and protection from anything that could harm them.
 A young bride wanted to know that the man of her dreams would even give his own life to save her from danger.
 From an early age, every young Galilean woman had someone like this in mind.
 She hoped that this was the kind of man her father would give her to.

-Young men also knew what they were looking for in a bride to be.
+Young men also knew what they were looking for in a bride-to-be.
 They wanted someone whose eyes never strayed to another.
 They searched for a woman who would respect him for his sacrificial love for her.
 Galilean grooms also looked for their fathers’ approval of their selection of a bride.
-What did a marriage proposal in the Galilee during the time of Jesus look like?
+What did a marriage proposal in Galilee during the time of Jesus look like?
 How would a young man ask for a potential bride’s hand in marriage?

-The father’s of the two young people would discuss the possibility of a marriage between their children.
-A bride price would be discussed and if agreed to, the young man would pour wine into a cup.
+The fathers of the two young people would discuss the possibility of a marriage between their children.
+The two fathers would discuss a bride price, and if agreed to, the young man would pour wine into a cup.
 Then he would say something that should sound very familiar if you have ever participated in the taking of communion.
-Offering her the cup he would say, “I will be the very best husband I can possibly be.
+Offering her the cup, he would say, “I will be the very best husband I can be.
 This cup of wine is offered as a token or sign of a marriage covenant between me and you.
 It is a covenant sealed with the blood of my own life.”
 It was decision time.
-Would she take the cup and drink from it or would the groom-to-be seek another.
+Would she take the cup and drink from it, or would the groom-to-be seek another?
 What would she do?
 If she drank, they were married!

-Immediately, the bride and the groom went to work to prepare for the consumation of their marriage at a future time.
+Immediately, the bride and the groom went to work to prepare for their marriage’s consummation at a future time.
 When that day arrived, she wanted to be the most beautiful woman her new husband would ever see.
 She wanted to be perfect in every way when he took her home with him always.

 Right now, just like every other Galilean groom of His day, Yeshua is preparing for His own wedding day.
-He is patient, yet anxious for His Father say, “Go, get your bride!”
+He is patient yet anxious for His Father to say, “Go, get your bride!”
 When Jesus finally comes, He will be right on schedule.
-When He does, the Bride and her Groom will be constant companions for a 1,000 years and more!
+When He does, the Bride and her Groom will be constant companions for 1,000 years and more!
 That means forever!